avip26/Fake_News_Classification/README.md

 7)	CountVectorizer (max feature = 300) + Random Forest Classifier = 89.20
 8)	CountVectorizer (max feature = 300) + Random Forest Classifier = 88.

+## TFIDF with Logistic regression gives us the best result, so we move ahead with the logitic regressiom model